CodeURJC-DAW-2019-20/PadelVersus/README.md

 #### Entities
 Users, teams, tournament, game.
 Relations:
 * Games are played by teams.
-* Tournament are comosed by teams.
+* Tournament are composed by teams.
 * Teams are composed by users.

 #### Users and permissions